 - After moving to LA, I took several rounds of classes at the Groundlings theater.

-- I am a proud graduate, teacher and former board member of the legendary bang.
-Improv theater
+- I am a proud graduate, teacher and former board member of the legendary and much-missed bang.
+Improv theater.

-- I am also a founding graduate of the Hothouse Spontaneous Theater company.
+- I am also a founding graduate of also legendary and much-missed Hothouse Spontaneous Theater company.

 - I have continued my improv studies at the Upright Citizen’s Brigade (LA) theater/school.